 Pretty Litter is a brand of kitty litter that changes color based on a cat’s urine pH levels.

-The company claims that the product helps cat owners detect illnesses in their cats, like worms, metabolic acidosis or a UTI.
+The company, which has branding that largely targets millennials and Gen Z consumers, claims that the product helps cat owners detect illnesses in their cats, like worms, metabolic acidosis, or a UTI.

-Pretty Litter is also noteworthy because, unlike basically every other kitty litter on the market, their product isn’t available in pet stores.
-Instead, they sell their product exclusively via a monthly subscription service.
+Pretty Litter is also noteworthy because, unlike basically every other kitty litter on the market, their product isn’t available in pet stores or supermarkets.

 Certain cat enclosures can cost upwards of a thousand dollars.
 Which makes them part of the high-end pet product trend.

 According to Pet Biz Marketer, pet food makes up about 3/4s of all pet industry sales.